 6. Remove from heat and serve steaming hot.

 Note 1: Be aware that the gravy will thicken more as it cools so don't get it too thick while cooking.

-Note 2: If you want more gravy than the 1 cup of water makes, simply add more water and gravy mix and follow the same procedure above.
+Note 2: If you want more gravy than the 1 cup of water makes, simply add more water and gravy mix (step #2 above) and follow the remaining steps above.

 Some people like thin gravy and some like thick.
 Some like mild gravy that does not overpower the food and some like robust gravy with a punch (add some tabasco sauce).
 Only experience will tell you the proper mix of ingredients and cooking method that produces gravy you like.
 We suggest you make a trial test batch of gravy before putting any on the table for your family.
 Adjust the recipe in your trial batch until you get the perfect gravy.
 Don't forget to write down any changes you make to the recipe so you can reproduce it the next time.

 Final note: onions add so much flavor to gravy.
-Try cooking 1/2 cup of chopped onions in a tablespoon of oil until tender, then make the gravy in the same pan.
+Try cooking 1/2 cup of chopped onions in a tablespoon of oil until tender, then make the gravy in the same pan with the onions.
 Yummy!